a327ex/SNKRX/devlog.md

 | Psy | 1.5 | 1.0 | 1.0 | 1.0 | 1.0 | 0.5 | 1.0 |

 I've implemented up to Elementor today and ATM in the process of doing Ninja, but today seems like a particularly low energy day so I'm just going to play some games instead.

+# Day 7 - 23/02/21

+Not a lot done today...
+My sleep schedule is fucked up and I've been unable to focus properly.
+I managed to get 2 characters done though and also changed their definitions a bit:

+Ninja -> Saboteur: calls on other saboteurs to seek targets and explode on contact, AoE has small range Ninja -> Saboteur: rogue, conjurer, nuker
+Linker -> Stormweaver: infuses all projetile attacks with chain lightning, medium range Linker -> Stormweaver: enchanter, ~~nuker~~